marcelog/egetter/README.md

 ## About
 A simple erlang application to manage downloading.
-Will choose a proxy and a user agent at random from the given lists.
+Will optionally choose a proxy and a user agent at random from the given lists.
+It's always very useful to create clients for http apis, such as ElasticSearch.

 ## How to use it